Schedule

 Reimagining Education: Teaching, Learning and Leading for a Racially Just Society Summer Institute

 Teachers College, Columbia University has a faculty with more expertise on issues of race and education than many other graduate schools of education, whose work in the field individually and collectively seeks to reimagine education for a more racially just society.
-The faculty along with TC graduate students work together under the leadership of their colleague Amy Stuart Wells to co-construct the Reimagining Education Summer Institute (RESI) as an annual four-day professional development institute held in July in New York City and online.
+The faculty along with TC graduate students work together under the leadership of their colleague Amy Stuart Wells to co-construct the Reimagining Education Summer Institute (RESI) as an annual three-day professional development institute held in July in New York City and online.
 Each year, the team comes together to reserve space for the learning community to explore, make sense of, and provide tangible support to reimagine education for a more racially just society.
 RESI has grown from 130 participants in 2016 to 1,200 in 2020.
 Over the years, participants have come from schools in 30 different states and several countries, including Egypt, Brazil, Canada, Spain, and China.
-The four-day Institute is organized around four themes of Why Reimagine?
+The three-day Institute is organized around four themes of Why Reimagine?
 Racial and Cultural Literacy, Equity Pedagogy, and Culturally Responsive Leadership.
-How can you prepare to address the racial and socio-economic educational inequalities and widening opportunity gap worsened by the pandemic?
+How can you prepare to address the educational inequalities and widening opportunity gap worsened by the pandemic?
 How can you lead the much-needed shift in our field away from an over-reliance on standardized tests and toward a more student-centered focus on teaching and learning?

-Antiracist Education: It’s Just Good Teaching.
+It’s Just Good Teaching.

 To request disability-related accommodations, please fill out the Accommodations Request Form or contact the Office of Access and Services for Individuals with Disabilities (OASID) at oasid@tc.edu, (212) 678-3689, (646) 755-3144 video phone, as early as possible.